cloudfoundry/docs-running-cf/managing-cf/logging.html.md

 For the Cloud Controller, database migration logs are written to `db_migrate.stdout.log` and `db_migrate.stderr.log` in the same directory.

-## Log forwarding
+## Log Forwarding

-Each BOSH job in cf-release includes a job named `metron_agent`.
+Each BOSH job in `cf-release` includes a job named `metron_agent`.
 Metron itself acts as a forwarding agent for the Doppler (formerly Loggregator) messaging system, but it also includes a [template](https://github.com/cloudfoundry/loggregator/blob/develop/bosh/jobs/metron_agent/templates/syslog_forwarder.conf.erb) for configuring the `rsyslogd` daemon to forward logs to a remote machine.
 The [relevant manifest properties](https://github.com/cloudfoundry/loggregator/blob/develop/bosh/jobs/metron_agent/spec#L13-L19) are:

 * `syslog_daemon_config.address`: the IP address (or DNS name) of a remote system that should receive component logs from this VM
 * `syslog_daemon_config.port`: the port on which the log recipient is listening
 * `syslog_daemon_config.transport`: the protocol over which logs should be sent (one of `tcp`, `udp` or `relp`); defaults to `tcp`

-For example to use UDP as the syslog transport, the manifest be similar to
+For example, to use UDP as the syslog transport, the manifest is similar to the following:
 ```yaml
 properties:
   syslog_daemon_config: